firstsignal/activation-geometry-sentiment/README.md

+*If you use this work or the phaseprobe method, please cite this repository (Naomi James, 2026)*

 # activation-geometry-sentiment

 How meaning moves through a transformer — found, traced, and tested across six chapters and four model scales.